ZANdewanai/Genshin-Impact-Rich-Presence/README.md

 Image assets are intellectual property of HoYoverse, © All rights reserved by miHoYo

-Some images are taken from the [GI fandom wiki](https://genshin-impact.fandom.com/).
+Some images are taken from the [GI fandom wiki](https://genshin-impact.fandom.com/) and upscaled/modified to fit the rich presence.

 This project is a Fork of the Genshin Impact Rich Presence reimplementation from [@euwba](https://github.com/euwbah)'s fork.